 - Slippery, but it wears off after good cleaning

 The Z-Athletic Martial Arts Panel Mats are multifunctional folding mats that are very easy to set up.
 In terms of comfort, these might just be the best Jiu-JItsu mats out there.
 They’re extra soft and yet provide a very safe and unslippable surface to train on.
 In fact, the company has been producing mats for well over 20 years now and takes pride in delivering nothing but ht highest quality product.

 The mats are available in four different colors: black, blue, pink, and purple.
 They are completely expandable and have a hook and loop closure system on all four sides to connect between themselves.
 IN terms of dimensions, the mats are two inches thick and are 4ft x 8ft x 2” when unfolded.
 The material is high-density, cross-linked polyethylene foam.
 Furthermore, it is covered in high-quality 18 oz vinyl for further protection and comfort.
 The materials are completely lead-free and meet all CPSIA standards.
 These mats also come with a two-year full money-back warranty.

-Greatmats is a company that works specifically with Brazilian Jiu-Jitsu mats.
-They focus entirely on the needs of people that train BJJ, and as such offer all kinds of mat types.
+Innhomm was a Greatmats company that works specifically with Brazilian Jiu-Jitsu mats, but changed its name to Innhom.
+Before they focused entirely on the needs of people that train BJJ, and as such offer all kinds of mat types.
 They have the “mandatory” puzzle mats, roll-out mats, and folding mats.
 Greatmats even make the traditional Judo-style mats, only without the straw.